In the clinic for Feb. 20, 2024

 No Comments

-Clinical updates from Asia, including trial initiations, enrollment status and data readouts and publications: Alterity, Hutchmed, Iregene, Kyowa Kirin, Olix, Opthea, Otsuka, Takeda.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Abionyx, Bostongene, CASI, CSL, Denali, Galapagos, Gilead, Inventiva, Sanofi.

 Briefs